SanjeevKGupta/example/network/register/README.md

 curl http://localhost:8881
 ```

-Should see output similar to following
+Should see output similar to this
 ```
 {"hostname":"<container-id>","service":"Service One"}
 ```